codysnider/devops-test/README.md

 ## Documentation

-I used docker and docker-compose to run this project, automated some tasks, so a developer only need to run a single command to make it work.
+I used docker and docker-compose to run this project, automated some tasks, so a developer only needs to run a single command to make it work.

 Docker compose breakdown:

-- mysql with a volume: to maintain the database data indact after a restart of docker image.
+- mysql: with a volume to maintain the database data intact after a restart of docker image.

 - adminer: a web MySQL cleint.

 - api-1: a minimal debian docker image to compile and execute the php code on demand for the nginx server throw php-fpm.
-It has also a shared volume, so the developper can edit the code while the docker is up.
+It has also a shared volume, so the developer can edit the code while the docker is up.

-- nginx-api-1: a minimal nginx server who listen on port 443 (https with a self signed certufucate) and render the php code from api-1 throw the internal docker-compose network on port 9000.
+- nginx-api-1: a minimal nginx server who listens on port 443 (https with a self signed certificate) and render the php code from api-1 throw the internal docker-compose network on port 9000.

 - init-api-1: a minimal debian docker using a personalized user to init api-1 when the MySql database is ready and running (https://github.com/vishnubob/wait-for-it), so it would not have any issue with file permissions.
 It will execute the instruction of this script (requirement to make api-1 working): api-1/devops/script/init-api.sh